orduno/navigation2/doc/exploration/multi-robot.md

 - What is required from ROS2 to develop an MRS?
 What is already there and what's missing?
 - What is required from the navigation sub-system and from `ros2/nav2`?
-- What is required from an MRS package?
+- What is required from a ROS2-based MRS package?

 ## Navigation for Multi-robot Systems